|SEWING THE FRENCH DART SHIFT IN JERSEY |

 | TAPE THE SHOULDERS |

-Measure a piece of stay tape against your pattern by laying on the shoulder line, include the seam allowances.
+Measure a piece of stay tape against your pattern by laying on the shoulder line, including the seam allowances.
 Pin the shoulders with RST and place the tape in place on the stitch line and stitch the shoulders together through the stay tape.
 Press the shoulder seam open.

-Close the side seams and under arm sleeve seams.
+Close the side seams and underarm sleeve seams.
 Neaten together.